At a Glance

 Tip: The value of a flipped classroom comes from dedicating freed-up class time to interactive and engaging activities that align with your learning goals.
 Moving lectures outside of class without in-class active learning may not have positive impact (Jensen et al., 2017).

-This section on AI-resilient learning activities will guide you through thinking about the following:
+This section on AI-resilient learning activities will walk through these steps:

-• Aligned Learning Outcome(s): What learning outcome will the prework and activity help students build towards?
+• Choose the Learning Outcome(s): What learning outcome will the prework and activity help students build towards?

-• Prework: What pre-class activities and resources will help students build the foundational knowledge to participate in in-class activities?
+• Design the Prework: What pre-class activities and resources will help students build the foundational knowledge to participate in in-class activities?
 Consider allowing or encouraging AI-use for outside-of-class prework.

-• Activities: What in-class activities will students take part in to engage with the learning outcome(s)?
+• Design the Activities: What in-class activities will students take part in to engage with the learning outcome(s)?

-• AI Use: Will you require, allow, or ban AI use for the prework and in-class activity?
+• Determine Acceptable AI Use: Will you require, allow, or ban AI use for the prework and in-class activity?

 Review your list of learning outcomes.
-Choose the learning outcome you’d like to focus on at this stage.
-The prework and activity will help students build towards achieving that specific learning outcome.
+Choose the learning outcome you’d like to focus on for this set of learning activities.

 Decide what pre-class work students will need to do to prepare for the session.
 Consider readings, videos, case studies, and low-stakes quizzes.
 Create or curate these resources and activities and post them on your Canvas course site.